26. Multi-process Sample Application

 Note

-In the server process, a single thread, the main thread, that is, the lowest numbered lcore in the coremask/corelist, performs all packet I/O. If a coremask/corelist is specified with more than a single lcore bit set in it, an additional lcore will be used for a thread to periodically print packet count statistics.
+In the server process, has a single thread using the lowest numbered lcore in the coremask/corelist, performs all packet I/O. If coremask/corelist parameter specifies with more than a single lcore bit set, an additional lcore will be used for a thread to print packet count periodically.

-Since the server application stores configuration data in shared memory, including the network ports to be used, the only application parameter needed by a client process is its client instance ID.
-Therefore, to run a server application on lcore 1 (with lcore 2 printing statistics) along with two client processes running on lcores 3 and 4, the following commands could be used:
+The server application stores configuration data in shared memory, including the network ports used.
+The only application parameter needed by a client process is its client instance ID.
+To run a server application on lcore 1 (with lcore 2 printing statistics) along with two client processes running on lcores 3 and 4, the commands are:

 # ./<build_dir>/examples/dpdk-mp_server -l 1-2 -n 4 -- -p 3 -n 2